davidmalcolm/gcc-python-plugin/docs/tree.rst

       The gcc.IntegerType for the signed version of this type

+      .. note:: This attribute is not usable from within `lto1`; attempting to use it there will lead to a `RuntimeError` exception.

    .. py:attribute:: unsigned_equivalent

       The gcc.IntegerType for the unsigned version of this type

+      .. note:: This attribute is not usable from within `lto1`; attempting to use it there will lead to a `RuntimeError` exception.

    .. py:attribute:: max_value